wolf-adam-eily/rnaseq_for_model_plant/README.md

 and load your data.
 Your screen should now look like:
 <img src="cytoscape3.png">

-Cytospace does not know which are the sources and which are the nodes.
+Cytoscape does not know which are the sources and which are the nodes.
 We know that our genes are our sources flowing into our nodes.
 Therefore, we click on sample and the following window should appear:
 <img src="cytoscape4.png">
 Click on "Source node".